marcpre/personal_blog_eleventy/README.md

 352. Bau dir ein Hackler Netzwerk bei Immos auf!
 353. Dehne deinen Nacken, damit du Verspannungs-Kopfweh vermeidest.
 354. Let it behind and do not take work home.
 Forget it!
-355. Stay quiet, some things are way too hard to break, like a mother and daugther bond
+355. Stay quiet, some things are way too hard to break, like a mother and daughter bond
+356.